-The Designated Safeguarding lead will run in house workshops with staff members to embed policy changes and Safeguarding procedures.
+The DSL will run in-house workshops with staff members to embed policy changes and Safeguarding procedures.

-10.3 The Out of Hours Line
+15. The Out-of-Hours Line

-Chance UK offer an out of hours line for Youth Workers.
+Chance UK offer an Out-of-hours line for Youth Workers.
 This is a 0800 number which is available: